Consider using a nicotine replacement therapy (NRT)

 Your doctor may prescribe Zyban tablets for you, which aim to help break the nicotine addiction by suppressing the craving, rather than by supplying the body with smaller doses of nicotine.
 Research has shown that when used together with regular counselling, Zyban tablets can double a smoker’s chances of quitting successfully.
 Ask your doctor about when you should start and finish a program of tablets.

 If the craving for a cigarette is getting to you, why not get up and help yourself rather than just waiting for the craving to subside?
 Taking some exercise will lead to the release of endorphins — the body’s natural feel-good hormones can help to relieve anxiety and stress, and provide you with a feeling of well-being.
 These are just the things that you may have felt cigarettes did for you.

 Helplines and counselling

 If your own best efforts to curb the cravings are not enough, you could turn to organizations which can offer advice and support to help you give up smoking.
 These organizations are usually able to offer booklets, advice, personal support, and top quitting tips.
 Your doctor may be able to refer you to free smoking cessation sessions, which can consist of either one-to-one counselling or group sessions.

 Quitting for good …

 The early days of quitting are particularly tough.
 Although it can feel like you’re the only one having to battle with temptation, everyone goes through a difficult patch initially.
-By keeping positive, focusing on the reasons why you’re doing it and changing your habits — and even planning to quit at the same time as a friend — you will be able to succeed.
+By keeping positive, focusing on the reasons why you’re doing it and changing your habits and you will be able to succeed.